What is sudden hearing loss?

 Circulation-enhancing (rheological) medication

-In the event of sudden hearing loss, the inner ear’s blood circulation is reduced or impaired.
-Blood supplies the inner ear with required nutrients, and if circulation is inhibited, the sensory hair cells of the ear are permanently damaged.
-Circulation can be improved with circulation-enhancing medication, which can also include cortisone to prevent any swelling (anti-edema treatment).
+Blood supplies the inner ear with the required nutrients.
+If circulation is inhibited, the sensory hair cells of the ear are permanently damaged.
+Circulation can be improved by administrating circulation-enhancing medication, which can also include cortisone to prevent swelling (anti-oedema treatment).

-Local anesthetics like procaine and lidocaine are frequently used by a medical professional to treat sudden hearing loss.
-These anesthetics block nerves that potentially lead to vascular constriction.
+The local anaesthetics procaine and lidocaine are frequently used to treat sudden hearing loss (inotropic therapy).
+Their administration blocks nerves that potentially lead to vascular constriction.
+This treatment should always be observed by a doctor.

-Treating arteriosclerosis (the build-up of fats, cholesterol, and other substances in and on artery walls) is extremely important.
-Lifestyle changes are also necessary to treat sudden hearing loss, including: weight loss (a low-fat diet and exercise), adjustment of blood sugar levels, as well as avoiding nicotine, coffee, and alcohol.
-These lifestyle changes are imperative for effective treatment.
+Treating risk factors for arteriosclerosis (the build-up of fats, cholesterol, and other substances in the artery walls) is extremely important in the long run.
+Lifestyle changes that can facilitate treatment include weight loss combined with a low-fat diet and exercise, the correct adjustment of blood sugar levels, and avoiding nicotine, coffee and alcohol.
+Implementing these changes is imperative for effective treatment.

-Sudden hearing loss may result in various complications, including persistent or permanent hearing loss or complete deafness.
-Another possible long-term complication is the development of tinnitus, which can also be accompanied by a permanent feeling of pressure in the ear.
-In some cases, sudden hearing loss is followed by a feeling of internal restlessness and a racing heartbeat.
+Sudden hearing loss may result in several complications that reduce hearing capacity.
+There is always the risk of hearing impairment or even complete deafness.
+Depending on your circumstances, it can be short-term or permanent.
+A possible long-term effect is the development of tinnitus (a buzzing or ringing of various tones in the ear) after sudden hearing loss.
+This may be accompanied by a feeling of pressure in the ear.
+In some cases, sudden hearing loss is followed by restlessness and a racing heartbeat.